marshalltj/island-queue-bot/README.md

 >- `<island id>`: The unique ID of the island to close (server admin only).
 >
 >**Restrictions**:
 >- An island owner can only close an island queue they own.
+Server admins can close islands opened on their server.
 >
 >**Description**:
 >
 >Closes the island owner's open queue if they have one.
-If an `<island id>` is provided and the user sending the command is an admin, closes the specified island.
-A message will be broadcasted to the Server's generalChannel (or turnipChannel if a `<bell price>` was provided when created) and whatever channel the command was executed from that the island queue has closed.
+If an `<island id>` is provided and the user sending the command is an admin, this command closes the specified island.
+A message will be broadcasted to the server's generalChannel (or turnipChannel if a `<bell price>` was provided when created) and whatever channel the command was executed from that the island queue has closed.
 If there were any users left in the queue their usernames are also listed in the order that they were in the queue.

 ### Remove
 >**Usage**: `!island remove <position> <island id (Optional/Admin Only)>`